 At a recent a professional learning session focused on re-engaging the disengaged learner, we greeted each participant and asked them to describe a disengaged student on a post-it note.
-After the completed post-it note was attached to a white board, participants were invited to have a coffee and a morning conversation with their colleagues.
+After the completed post-it notes were attached to a white board, participants were invited to have a coffee and a morning conversation with their colleagues.

 Here’s what it looked like:

 As participants had their early morning coffee and introductory chats, we arranged the post-its on 2 sheets of paper and made copies for the participants.
 Here’s what it looked like: